 Buying or renting a stairlift can help to eliminate the physical demands of the stairs and alleviate the pain experienced when using the stairs.
-If sitting in a chair lift doesn’t sound like a solution to you, try a sit and stand stairlift or a perch stairlift.
-These different types of stairlift mean you can journey up the stairs standing with support or resting against a padded seat without needing to bend your knees.
+If sitting in a chair lift doesn’t sound like a solution to you, try a sit-and-stand stairlift or a perch stairlift.
+These different types of stairlifts mean you can journey up the stairs standing with support or resting against a padded seat without needing to bend your knees.

 Speak to our team of stairlift experts to find out more about the different stairlift options available to you if the thought ‘Should I avoid the stairs with arthritis?’ has crossed your mind.
 From new and reconditioned to straight and curved stairlifts, there’s a stairlift to suit your budget, home, and your needs.
 Call us today on 0800 644 7766 for a FREE no-obligation quote.